osimosu/swish-java/README.md

 			try {
 				// While provided callbackUrl is called by MSS with result of payment request,
-				// it is also possible to retrieve the payment using the token returned String PaymentRequestToken = swishService.createPayment(paymentRequest);
+				// it is also possible to retrieve the payment object with swishService.getPayment(PaymentRequestToken) String PaymentRequestToken = swishService.createPayment(paymentRequest);
 			} catch (SwishException e) {
 				e.printStackTrace();